grafana/loki/docs/sources/configure/_index.md

 [query_ready_index_num_days: <int> | default = 0]

 # Timeout when querying backends (ingesters or storage) during the execution of
 # a query request.
-If a specific per-tenant timeout is used, this timeout is
+When a specific per-tenant timeout is used, the global
-# ignored.
+# timeout is ignored.
 # CLI flag: -querier.query-timeout
 [query_timeout: <duration> | default = 1m]